-The process of determining compensation bands for positions involves the following steps:
+The process of determining compensation bands and market clusters for positions involves the following steps:

 - a position description is prepared to document current information on position purpose, key responsibilities, knowledge/skill requirements and scope of accountabilities; - for jobs commonly found in the market, American University uses available published compensation surveys to identify base compensation levels for positions with comparable responsibilities in the competitive market; - American University also considers internal equity, i.e., both the absolute and relative value/worth of each position.
-This involves a comparison of position responsibilities, knowledge/skill requirements, and scope of accountabilities to establish a position hierarchy that reflects how American University values positions; - the results of the review of market base compensation levels and internal equity are used to determine a compensation band for a position;

-• when a new position is created or a position has a significant change in responsibilities, the supervisor needs to update or prepare a position description.
-Human resources representatives will then work with the supervisor to determine a compensation band based on a review of market base compensation levels and internal equity.
-A position with additional responsibilities will not necessarily warrant a new band, as the widths of the bands should allow for significant job growth.
+This involves a comparison of position responsibilities, knowledge/skill requirements, and scope of accountabilities to establish a position hierarchy that reflects how American University values positions; - when a new position is created, or a position has a significant change in responsibilities, the supervisor needs to update or prepare a position description.
+Human resources will then determine a compensation band and market cluster based on a review of market base compensation levels and internal equity.